colinyjchung/jinnzhong/content/posts/20170308-story-study-day-the-world-turned-upside-down.md

 description = "Story Analysis of The Day The World Turned Upside Down" tags = [
     "Thomas Olde Heuvelt",
-    "The Day The World Turned Upside Down",
+    "The Day The World Turned Upside Down (2014)", "Story Analysis",
-    "Story Analysis",
 ]
 categories = [